What is an obituary template?

 Include service details

-Date, time, and location of the funeral or memorial service.
+Date, time, and location — all three, every time.
 If there's a visitation or calling hours, include that too.
-If the service is private, you can simply write "a private service will be held."
-If you're collecting RSVPs, an online memorial page with RSVP functionality keeps everything organized in one place.
+If the service is private, write "a private service will be held."
+If you're collecting RSVPs, an online memorial page with RSVP functionality keeps everything organized in one place and lets you update details if anything changes.

 Close with a donation note (optional)

 If the family prefers donations to flowers, name the charity and include a way to give.
 "In lieu of flowers, the family requests donations to [charity name] at [website]."
-Short, simple, respectful.
+One sentence.
+That's all it needs.

 Read it out loud before you finalize

-Seriously.
+Every time.
 Reading it out loud catches awkward phrasing you'd never notice on a screen.
 It also helps you feel whether the tone is right.
 If it sounds stiff and strange when spoken, it'll read that way too.
-Get a family member to read it with you — they may remember something important you left out.
+Have a family member read it with you — they may catch something important you left out, or remember a detail that changes the whole thing.

 Short obituary examples

-Sometimes you just need to see how one actually reads.
-Here are a few short obituary examples in different styles — one traditional, one warm and personal, and one brief.
+Sometimes you need to see one before you can write one.
+Here are three complete obituary examples in different styles — traditional, warm and personal, and short.
+For obituary examples organized by relationship — mother, father, husband, and wife — see our full obituary examples guide.

 Traditional style